Tontonjo/joix/README.md

 ## Default password:
 You can ssh on your server with: root:joix
-To change this password:
+To change this password:  passwd root
 You can access smb share with: joix:joix
-To change this password: smbpasswd -s joix
+To change this password: smbpasswd -a joix

 ## What could be added?
 A lot of things, but do i want to?